jlguo9/FYP2021-2022/README.md

 # FYP2021-2022 Design of a Prototype to Measure the Perceptual Quality of Online Games
-This is the repository for our FYP2021-2022
+This is the repository for our FYP2021-2022 "Design of a Prototype to Measure the Perceptual Quality of Online Games"

 # Structure:
     |- WAH2102_code.zip